soofstad/react-oauth2-pkce/README.md

   // NOTE: Many authentication servers will keep the client logged in by cookies.
 You should therefore use
   // the 'logout()'-function to properly logout the client.
 Or configure your server not to issue cookies. storage?: 'local' | 'session'  // default: 'local'
+  // Sets the prefix used when storing login state storageKeyPrefix?: string // default: 'ROCP_'
   // Set to false if you need to access the urlParameters sent back from the login server. clearURL?: boolean  // default: true
   // Can be used to provide any non-standard parameters to the authentication request